Key establishment \`a la Merkle in a quantum world: Fully Classical Key Establishment Scheme

 \end{enumerate} \end{protocol}

-All counted, Alice makes $N$ calls to $f$ in step~\ref{one} and at most $N$ calls to $g$ in step~\ref{four} because there are \mbox{$\sqrt{N}\sqrt{N}=N$} pairs of elements of~$X'$ and one of them is the correct~one.
-As~for Bob, he makes an expected $O(N)$ calls to $f$ in step~\ref{two} and a singe call to $g$ in step~\ref{three}.
-The total expected number of calls to $f$ and $g$ is therefore in $O(N)$ for both legitimate parties.
+All counted, Alice makes $N$ queries to $f$ in Step~\ref{oneC} and $N$ queries to $t$ in Step~\ref{fourC}, whereas Bob makes $O(N)$ expected queries to $f$ in Step~\ref{twoC} and two queries to $t$ in Step~\ref{threeC}.
+The total expected number of classical queries to $f$ and $t$ is therefore in $O(N)$ for both legitimate parties.